boalang/study-template/README-study-template.md

 Before performing substitutions, a substitutions list is constructed, first from local substitutions then from global substitutions.
 If two substitutions define the same `target`, the first one defined is used.
-Substition will iterate through the substitutions list until a loop has been completed without any substitutions (i.e., a steady state has been reached).
+Substitution will iterate through the substitutions list until a loop has been completed without any substitutions (i.e., a steady state has been reached).